 It’s been quite a popularly known fact that when it comes to gaming, Windows reigns supreme.
 There’s simply no competition here.
 Another popular opinion is that Linux is only for developers and that you cannot game on it.
 Neither of those opinions is entirely true.
 You can enjoy using Linux and wonder how you ever lived without it even if you’re not a developer.
 Also, you can very much play games on Linux.
 Although the availability of games, especially AAA titles isn’t as robust as on Windows, Valve has done some brilliant work making Steam and its library of games available on Linux.
 Here are some of the best free Linux games you should try.
 If you want to enjoy the alternatives to popular Windows apps on Linux, read my article.

 Before we begin with the list though, quite a few of the games available on Linux are available because of Steam.
 This includes some of the most popular and better games available on Linux.
 Steam is free to download and install and is easily available in the Ubuntu repositories and thus the Software Center.
 You can search for Steam and install it with the click of a button.
 Once Steam is installed, you can play all of the games mentioned below, and even try and look out for some games on your own in Steam’s huge library.

 1. DOTA 2

 Being a free-to-play multiplayer online battle arena, DOTA 2 is definitely one of the most popular MOBA games on Linux if not the most popular.
-This is why it’s the first on our list of best free Linux games.
+This is why it’s the first on our list of the best free Linux games.
 It’s the most played game on Steam according to Valve, the creators of Steam and DOTA 2.
 The game is completely free to play but it does offer a battle pass for extra gains and rewards.
-That’s quite common with most free to play games.
+That’s quite common with most free-to-play games.
 The game still boasts of millions of online players and is regularly updated.